gabrekt/gabrekt/README.md

- Hi, I’m Gabriel Retamales-Muñoz (@gabremu).
+ Hi, I’m Gabriel Retamales-Muñoz (@gabrekt).
 Im interested in new technologies and software development used mainly for enviromental applications and data science.
  I'm currently learning software development tools and german :).
  Looking to collaborate on any minimal project or ideas for the love of learning.